 Evolution

-- Provide a dual-emit mode so existing relying parties can keep verifying while migrating.
+- Ship dual-emit mode so existing relying parties keep verifying while migrating.

 Reference